SLUR-m-Py/SLURPY/README.md

   --skipdedup           Pass this flag to skip marking and removing duplicates.
 Default behavior is false (conduct duplicate marking).
   --clean               If included will run clean up script at end of run.
 The default behavior is false, can be run after pipeline.
   --count               Boolean flag to performe diagnostics on Hi-C and ATAC-seq samples.
-  --merge               Passing this flag will merge across all pairs of fastqs for final output.
+  --nomerge             Passing this flag will keep replicates/samples seperate acorss (n) pairs of input fastqs, generating (n) outputs rather than one final output.
   --mcool               Flag to make an mcool file with cooler.
   --inter-only          Flag to return only inter-chromosomal contacts --atac-seq            Preset mode to run in ATAC-seq analysis mode.